 The term ‘sensory stimulation’ refers to the sensations that an individual might hear, see or feel in response to particular behaviours.
 This sensory stimulation may explain the development and maintenance of some forms of self-injurious behaviour.

-The primarily focus on this page is self-injurious behaviour related to sensory stimulation and sensory reinforcement.
+The primary focus on this page is self-injurious behaviour related to sensory stimulation and sensory reinforcement.
 This is because we think that when sensory reinforcement and sensory stimulation is the cause of challenging behaviour, it is most likely to influence self-injurious behaviour.

 Some individuals may engage in self-injurious or other challenging behaviours, particularly stereotyped behaviours, because the immediate sensory or perceptual consequences (seeing, hearing and feeling) of the behaviour are experienced as pleasant.
-If the consequences are pleasant, the individual is more likely to show these behaviours again in the future so that they can have the experience again.
+If the consequences are pleasant the individual is more likely to show these behaviours again in the future so that they can have the experience again.

 You can watch a short clip at the top of the page (role play actors) that describes this in more detail.

 There are many different forms of behaviour that may provide sensory reinforcement.
 Many individuals eye press because it produces visual patterns.
 Physically pressing the eye will cause cells (called rods and cones) to ‘fire off’ nerve impulses and the individual will see flashes of light.
 This type of sensation may be rewarding for some people, and so they will do it often to get the same sensation.

 It is not surprising that when someone discovers this way of producing a pleasant sensation, they will reproduce it over long periods of time.